litl/WKVerticalScrollBar/README.md

 ## Installing
 ### CocoaPods
 Installing via [cocoapods](http://cocoapods.org) is the preferred method of using `WKVerticalScrollBar`.
-Download the [spec file](https://github.com/CocoaPods/Specs/pull/262) locally, and add the following line to your `Podfile`:
+Simply add the following line to your `Podfile`:

-    dependency 'WKVerticalScrollBar', '0.1.0', podspec => 'WKVerticalScrollBar.podspec'
+    dependency 'WKVerticalScrollBar', '0.2.0'

 ### Manually
 Copy both `WKVerticalScrollBar.h` and `WKVerticalScrollBar.m` into your project.
 Make sure you've linked your project with `QuartzCore.framework`.